 If your air conditioner has stopped working due to a frozen air handler, you might be able to address the issue yourself before calling an HVAC professional for help.

 First, you’ll need to let your air conditioning system thaw.
-Turn off your air conditioning system at the electrical breaker and let your system rest until the ice thaws completely (note: this may take up to a full day).
+Turn off your air conditioning system at the electrical breaker and allow the system to rest until the ice has completely thawed.
+This may take up to a full day.

-If you’d rather not wait for the ice to thaw by itself, you can also turn your air conditioning system off but turn the blower on.
+If you’d rather not wait for the ice to thaw by itself, you can turn your air conditioning system off but turn the blower fan on.

-Running your air conditioning system while the air handler is frozen can place strain on the compressor, which can damage your system, so be sure to keep it turned off.
-Never try to remove the ice yourself by hand because this can damage the system too.
+Running your air conditioning system while the air handler is frozen can strain the compressor and damage your system, so be sure to keep it off.
+Never attempt to remove the ice by hand, as this can damage the system.

 Once the ice has completely thawed, carefully dry the coils.
 If the blower isn’t turned on, restore power to your system and set the thermostat to power the blower or fan only.
-After drying the coils, your system may operate as normal, but keep an eye out for any ice formation.
+After drying the coils, your system may operate normally, but monitor for any ice formation.

 No one wants to deal with a frozen air handler, but with a few simple steps, you can keep your air conditioning system running efficiently, reduce the risk of your air handler freezing over, and save energy.
 Here’s what you can do: